About Head Start

 CORONAVIRUS RESPONSE UPDATE

 Effective Monday, March 16th, all Cincinnati-Hamilton County Community Action Agency Head Start and Early Head Start locations will close due to the COVID-19 (coronavirus) outbreak.
 This includes our locations at the Life Learning Center in Bond Hill, the Theodore Berry Center in West End, Winton Campus, Millvale Early Learning Center, Camp Washington Center, and Discovering Minds Learning Center in Bond Hill.
-Centers will remain closed through Friday, April 3rd, reopening on Monday, April 6th.
+Centers will remain closed through Friday, April 3rd, and will not reopen until further notice.
 If there are any changes in the dates or duration of the closure, parents will be notified via the parent information hotline at 513-569-1842, our social media (Facebook, Twitter), our website, and local news outlets.

 Head Start is a federally-funded program that provides preschool education, ensuring that both children and parents are prepared for kindergarten and a life filled with learning.
 Through either direct services or referrals, Head Start children also receive numerous health services ensuring good physical, dental, nutritional and mental health.
 Head Start is provided to income-eligible families at no cost and services pregnant moms, children with special needs, infants, toddlers and children up to age five.